Averaging for stochastic perturbations of integrable systems: Abstract

 where $I=(I_1, \dots, I_n)$ is the vector of actions, $I_j = \frac12 \| \bv_j\|^2$.
 The vector-functions $\theta$ and $W$ are locally Lipschitz and non-degenerate.
 Perturbations of these equations are assumed to be locally Lipschitz and such that some few first moments of the norms of their solutions are bounded uniformly in $\eps$, for $0\le t\le \eps^{-1} T$.
 For $I$-components of solutions for perturbations of (1) we establish their convergence in law to solutions of the corresponding averaged $I$-equations, when $0\le \tau := \eps t\le T$ and $\eps\to0$.
 Then we show that if the system of averaged $I$-equations is mixing, then the convergence is uniform in the slow time $\tau=\eps t\ge0$.

-Next using these results, for $\eps$-perturbed equations of (2) we construct well posed {\it effective stochastic equations} for $v(\tau)\in \R^{2n}$ (independent from $\eps$) such that when $\eps\to0$, actions of solutions of the perturbed equations of (2) with $t:= \tau/\eps$ converge in distribution to actions of solutions for the effective equations.
+Next using these results, for $\eps$-perturbed equations (2) we construct well posed {\it effective stochastic equations} for $v(\tau)\in \R^{2n}$ (independent of $\eps$) such that when $\eps\to0$, the actions of solutions for the perturbed equations with $t:= \tau/\eps$ converge in distribution to actions of solutions for the effective equations.
 Again, if the effective system is mixing, this convergence is uniform in the slow time $\tau \ge0$.

 We provide easy sufficient conditions on the perturbed equations which ensure that our results apply to their solutions.